moecherry99/AlexCherryFinalYearProject/README.md

 Need more references, specifically photon

-To do : Mini map pic, references update, photon section finish, conclusion, intro section update and add diagram
+To do :references update, conclusion

 [Back to top](#entropy)